paazmaya/naginata.fi/README.markdown

 The method of using naginata as a weapon has existed much longer and some around 500 styles have existed in the past.

-Today these are still some 4...6 active style, of which most of them contain other weapons aside using just a naginata.
+Today these are still some ten active style, of which most of them contain other weapons aside using just a naginata.
 In any case in these styles naginata is used against a sword.

 This website will focus on the following two: